akamalas5/Building-Knowledge-Graph-for-Digital-Thread/README.md

 # Model Requirements and Installation

+This section provide the dteails of libraries needed to run the code.

 1. Coreference resolution-- Neuralcoref

-The hugging face neural coreference resolution model is used of resolving the coreference.
-This model takes work embeddings for several words inside and around each mention and features of the mentions like length, location of the mentions which results in a features representation of each mention and its surrounding.
-This is passed on to the set of neural net to obtain score of each pair of mention and possible antecedent.
-The second neural net gives a score of a mention having no antecedent (possibly the reference to an entity in a text).
+The hugging face neural coreference resolution model is used of resolving the coreferences of mentions.
+This model takes the word embeddings for several words inside and around each mention and features of the mentions (length, location of the mentions ) which results features representation of each mention and its surrounding.
+This is passed on to the set of neural nets to obtain score  for each pair of mention and possible antecedent.
+The first neural lay gives score with antecedents and the  second neural net gives  score of a mention having no antecedent (possibly the reference to an entity in a text).
 The model then compares all these scores together and the highest scores to determine where a mention has an antecedent and which one should be.
-The text data is divided into sentences and sentences are processed for the resolution of coreferences.
-This is helpful to extract the information specific to each of the sentences.
+The Hugginface neuralcoref is used for this study.

    https://github.com/huggingface/neuralcoref

    https://spacy.io/universe/project/neuralcoref